Image 1 of 1

 Cultural discussion points

-Simple review and reinforcement activities
+Review and reinforcement activities

-✅ By the End of the Course, You’ll Be Able To:
+โ By the End of the Course, Youโll Be Able To

-Talk about daily life using connected sentences
+Talk about daily life using more connected sentences

 Ask and answer common questions with greater confidence

-Understand cultural context for common Tagalog expressions
+Better understand the cultural context behind common Tagalog expressions

-👩🏫 About the Instructor
+๐ฉโ๐ซ About the Instructor

-Joy was born, raised, and educated in the southern Philippines, where she earned a bachelor’s degree in Communication Arts in Filipino.
+Joy was born, raised, and educated in the southern Philippines, where she earned a bachelorโs degree in Communication Arts in Filipino.
 Before moving to the U.S., she worked as a public school language teacher.
-Since relocating, she has spent over a decade training military personnel and U.S. Foreign Service Officers in Tagalog through language services on the East Coast.\n\nHer work has ranged from curriculum development and government consulting to standardized test creation—all with a passion for clarity, cultural immersion, and real-world application.
-Joy believes that language is not just a tool for communication, but a gateway to understanding people and the culture they live in.
+Since relocating, she has spent over a decade training military personnel and U.S. Foreign Service Officers in Tagalog through language services on the East Coast.

-đź’ˇ Important Notes
+๐ก Important Notes

 A minimum of three students is required for the course to run the full six weeks.

-🏫 About the School
+๐ซ About the School

-This course is offered by Polyglottist Language Academy
+This course is offered by Polyglottist Language Academy.

-We proudly serve students in Berkeley, Oakland, San Francisco, San Jose, and beyond—both in person and online.
+We proudly serve students in Berkeley, Oakland, San Francisco, San Jose, and beyondโboth in person and online.

-đź“… Course Dates
+๐ Course Dates

-Format: Online (Zoom), small group
+Format: Online via Zoom, small group

 Schedule: Weekly sessions

-👥 Who This Course Is For
+๐ฅ Who This Course Is For

-This class is designed for students who have completed Beginner Tagalog (levels 1–2) or equivalent.
-You should already be familiar with basic sentence patterns, common verbs in the actor-focus form, and present/past/future tenses.
-This is the perfect next step for learners who can speak in simple sentences and want to build longer conversations, ask questions, and navigate everyday life in Tagalog with more ease.
+This course is the next step for learners who can already speak in simple sentences and are ready to build longer conversations, ask and answer more detailed questions, and navigate everyday situations in Tagalog with greater ease and confidence.

-📖 What You’ll Learn
+๐ What Youโll Learn

-🌍 Themes and Topics May Include:
+๐ Themes and Topics May Include

 Shopping, dining out, and daily routines